This post contains affiliate links, marked by *

 I did want to replace his bed, but our budget is more make do and mend, so I mended.
 I bought this many years ago on eBay, second-hand, and I’ve had a love-hate relationship with it since then; it’s useful, but it’s a pain to put together and it’s ridiculously heavy.

-The bedding sets were everywhere last year – I think they still are.
+The bedding sets* were everywhere in 2016 – I think they still are.

 I struggled to figure out how to make or buy blinds for this huge window without spending a fortune.
 We ended up using three smaller ones overlapped!